vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 merchant sales unit.
 Please follow these steps to make sure everything is correct:

 1. Check the Swagger specification for the correct spelling of all the header parameters
-2. Confirm that you are using the same subscription key for both the access token and payment requests
+2. Check that you are using the same subscription key for both the access token and payment requests
-3. Confirm that you are using the correct API keys for the environment (test or production)
+3. Check that you are using the correct API keys for the environment.
+   The test and production environments are separate and require different API credentials.
+4. Check that you are sending the right header values.
+They are case sensitive:
+   `Authorization: Bearer <snip>` is not the same as `Authorization: bearer <snip>`.
+5. Check both the HTTP response header and the response body from our API.
+   For most errors the body contains an explanation of what went wrong.

 You can use
 [Postman](https://github.com/vippsas/vipps-developers/blob/master/postman-guide.md)